seek-oss/braid-design-system/packages/docs-ui/README.md

 ### `HeaderNavigation`

-Layout for the site logo, a `MenuButton` on smaller screens, and an optional theme selector.
+Layout for the site logo, a `MenuButton` on smaller screens, search, and optional section links.

 ```tsx
 import { HeaderNavigation } from '@braid-design-system/docs-ui';